maxall41/ModalSquared.js/README.md

 ModalShow shows a modal. it takes the id of the modal you want to show.
 ### ModalHide
 ModalHide hides a modal. it takes the id of the modal you want to hide.
 Or use data-modal-hide on the button that you want to close the modal. data-modal-hide does not take any values.
+## Changelog
+v1.1.1
++ added blur effect
++ you now have to put the content of your page in a div with the class of .content